MEDICARE COVERAGE GAPS

 Selecting CMS Regulated Private Insurance Plans:

 MEDICARE ADVANTAGE PLANS (Part C): A managed-care alternative to the Original Medicare Part A and Part B fee-for-service plan where a private insurance company receives a capitation fee from Medicare and becomes the primary payor through the insurance companies' networks including HMO's, PPO's, Regional PPO's, PFFS plans and Special Needs Plans (SNP's).
 Coverage must be actuarially equivalent to Original Medicare and is typically offered at a $0 premium.
-Maximum-out-of-pocket costs (MOOP) however are typically $6,700 in-network and $10,000 out-of-network.
+Some plans in some zip codes offer to refund, in whole or part, the Part B premium beneficiaries typically pay through a deductiuon to their Social Security benefit.
+Maximum-out-of-pocket costs (MOOP) however are typically $8,300 in-network and $10,000 out-of-network.
 Additional benefits and lower MOOP may be offered by some plans subject to a premium.

 PRESCRIPTION DRUG PLANS (Part D): Voluntary coverage of most FDA approved, self-administered prescription drugs to individuals enrolled in Part B subject to premium payments, deductibles and co-payments.